ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Elk County advocate._](https://chroniclingamerica.loc.gov/lccn/sn84026259/1873-04-10/ed-1/seq-1)

 #### 1873-04-10 &middot; Ridgway, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+urpose in ameliora
+ting the condition et the earth. y ltnout
+these elements of progress the Itomans
+could not advance beyond a limited de-
+gree, and finally fell a prey to their bar­
+arian conquerors.
 What to Do In Case of Accident.
 Professor Wilper, of Cornell Uni-
 ersity, gives these short rules for action